frosetrain/frosetrain/README.md

 Look out for a quite big project that is currently in a private repo.
 It should be going public in a few months.

-You could look at my stupid paint app or maybe my even stupider dotfiles.
+In the meantime, you could look at my paint app or maybe my dotfiles.

 Otherwise, there is nothing much here.